-Two analyses were performed using the DNA methylation data reported here and the RNA-seq dataset (Zhang et al., 2012 (supplemental table 14)).
-First, the relationship between DNA methylation and gene expression in gill tissue was examined.
-Genes were grouped into deciles according to transcriptomic representation in gill tissue (RPKM) and the average methylation ratios for each decile were compared.
-A one-way ANOVA followed by Tukey's test for multiple comparisons was performed using R (R Core Development Team 2012) and a significance level of p < 0.05 was accepted.

-Second, principal component analysis (PCA) was to relationships between DNA methylation, gene expression profiles and gene attributes.he following attributes were in the PCA: average methylation ratio of the full length gene (as described above), gene length in base pairs (bp), number of exons, average transcriptomic representation (average RPKM across 7 adult tissues), coefficient of variation (%CV) of transcript abundance (RPKM) among tissues.
+A principal component analysis (PCA) was used as an exploratory tool to identify relationships between DNA methylation, gene expression profiles and gene attributes such as length.
+To explore variables related to gene expression, publicly available RNA-seq data from a variety of adult C. gigas tissues were leveraged from Zhang et al. (2012).
+Specifically, mean transcript abundance and variation in transcript abundance across tissues were calculated using RPKM values for 7 tissues adult tissues (digestive gland, female and male gonad, gill, anterior muscle, hemocytes and labial palps).
+Mean transcript abundance was calculated using the mean RPKM across all tissues for each gene.
+Variation in transcript abundance across tissues was calculated as the coefficient of variation (%CV) of the RPKM across all 7 tissues for each gene.
+Other gene attributes that were examined as they may associate with DNA methylation include gene length, number of exons per gene and number of CpG per gene.
+In summary, the following attributes were included as variables in the PCA performed in R (R Core Development Team 2012): average methylation ratio of the full length gene (as described above), gene length in base pairs (bp), number of exons, average transcriptomic representation (average RPKM across 7 adult tissues), coefficient of variation (%CV) of transcript abundance (RPKM) among tissues.
 All variables were log transformed, with the exception of the methylation ratio which was arcsine transformed prior to analysis.
 The significance of each principal component was calculated using Monte-Carlo randomization tests.
 Principal components were considered significant at p ≤ 0.05.
 Correlation loadings of 0.6 were considered significant.

 Results